algorandfoundation/xGov/Proposals/xgov-103.md

 ## Present Proposal
 The end-user will be able use a NFT (non-fungible token) in combination with the existing NFC technology in their smartphones as the “keys” to the vehicle.
-The members can reserve and use a vehicle for two separate 1½ hour blocks daily at a cost comparable to 70-80% of their average one-way rideshare cost.
+The members can reserve and use a vehicle for two separate 1½ hour blocks daily at a cost comparable to 60-70% of their average one-way rideshare cost.
 Our development team envisions raising the standard of living for millions across the globe beginning with the crowd-sharing of motorcycles and moto-taxis, then elevating the concept to passenger vehicles further down the roadmap.

 ## Future Blueprint
 The project aims to raise upwards of $5 million through the fair presale of up to 65% of the total token supply with 30% reserved for community initiatives and staking rewards.
-4,000,000,000 max supply ASA token creation.
+4,000,000,000 max supply ASA token has been created.
 The funds raised from this offering will be used to provide research and development operational expenses not to exceed 10% of the total raised during the first year.
 After the first year of operation, the development team can only spend a maximum of 20% annually and only from the revenues generated from operations.
 This aspect assures investors that no rug-pulls can be carried out with respect to this project.
 There are 30 planned rounds/stages of token presale, each lasting exactly 3 days.
-The initial token price will begin at the price of $0.001 USDC or USDT and increase by 5% each successive round - making the expected, initial listed price around $0.005 STBL or goUSDC.
+The initial token price will begin at the price of $0.001 USDC or USDT and increase by 5% each successive round - making the expected, initial listed price around $0.003 STBL or goUSDC.

-The entire balance of requested ALGOs would be returned to the Foundation immediately upon expiration of the token presale - with a break-even point of 25,000 investors worldwide (each pays 10 to get in).

 ## Benefits for the community
 This is a perfect trial use case for the burgeoning technology.
 WEB3 dapps.
 This project will increase daily transaction throughput, accelerate the deflationary mechanism inherent in the ALGO, and add significant robustness to the liquidity pools of the ALGO/ASA ecosystem.
-The requested Algos are needed to cover initial legal costs, payment for a contracted developer to mint the tokens, payment for the project to be independently audited, payment to create the webpage/web3 interface for the token presale, and for the intial marketing to potential investors.
+The requested Algos are needed to cover minor initial operating costs, payment for the project to be independently audited, payment to create the webpage/web3 interface for the token presale, for the intial marketing to potential investors, and to provide token liquitity to the DeFi apps.

 ## Additional information
 The timing for this project is perfect.
 Divine inspiration at play here Algonauts!
 A slashing mechanism will be in place to punish end-users who behave dishonestly.
 Initial stakers will be allowed to unstake immediately upon total completion of ASA token distribution to the investors.
-Final token distribution is estimated for completion no later than 30 days after the expiration of the token presale.
+Final token distribution will be completed no later than 30 days after the expiration of the token presale.
 The managing director will provide monthly updates to the community via established social media platforms.